FreeRTOS/coreHTTP/README.md

 ## Reference examples

-The AWS IoT Embedded C-SDK repository contains demos of using the HTTP client library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/http) on a POSIX platform.
+The AWS IoT Device SDK for Embedded C repository contains demos of using the HTTP client library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master/demos/http) on a POSIX platform.
 These can be used as reference examples for the library API.